-Through the study, Dr. Watson found that immediate free flap reconstruction - where a section of muscle, fat and skin are removed from the abdomen, buttocks or thigh regions and reattached in the breast using microsurgical techniques - resulted in similar complications and delays of post-operative chemotherapy to patients who delayed reconstruction.
+Through the study, Dr. Watson found that immediate free flap reconstruction - where the patient's own tissue is removed from the abdomen, buttocks or thigh regions and reattached in the breast using microsurgical techniques - resulted in similar complications and delays of post-operative chemotherapy to patients who delayed reconstruction.
 The most common postponement for patients was waiting for the wound to heal.
 However, the maximum delay was only three weeks, which did not have significant oncological impact on their post-operative therapy.

-Also, while there were local reoccurrences of the cancer, physicians were able to diagnose the cancer's return quickly, resulting in no delay for additional treatment.
-Most local reoccurrences were located at the mastectomy scar or in the mastectomy flaps, which could be diagnosed by a physical exam and biopsy.
+Also, while there were local recurrences of the cancer, physicians were able to diagnose the cancer's return quickly, resulting in no delay for additional treatment.
+Most local recurrences were located at the mastectomy scar or in the mastectomy flaps, which could be diagnosed by a physical exam and biopsy.

 "An added benefit to reconstructing the breast immediately is that it's easier for the oncology surgeon to complete the mastectomy.
 Often, the breast cancer is so large or involves so much skin that the surgeon has to remove additional skin in the region, making it difficult to reserve enough tissue to close the wound," stated Dr. Watson.
 "With immediate reconstruction, the oncologic surgeon can eliminate more breast skin to ensure the cancer is removed and use the skin from the free flap procedure to close the wound."

-Last year, more than 190,000 women were diagnosed with breast cancer.
-More than 80,000 women opted for breast reconstruction following a mastectomy, according to ASPS 2001 statistics.
+According to ASPS 2001 statistics, more than 190,000 women were diagnosed with breast cancer and more than 80,000 women opted for breast reconstruction following a mastectomy.